FabianBarrett/fabianbarrett.github.io/docs/about.markdown

 degree in statistics at Oxford, and a bachelor's degree in applied mathematics at Harvard.

-I'm currently looking to explore my interests in economics -- broadly construed, I'd like to know more about how we can intervene on economic systems to deliver more efficient _and_ more equitable outcomes.
+I'm looking to explore my interests in economics; broadly, I'd like to know more about how we can intervene on economic systems to deliver both more efficient and more equitable outcomes.

-Outside of work, I care about some staples: architecture, the outdoors, electronic music, and good food.
+Outside of work, I care about modernist architecture, the outdoors, electronic music, and good food.